xizon/F-Curator/README.md

 - Support **importing database** package.
 - Support quick search for URL and Site Name
 - Judgment of URL validity and repetitiveness
-- Automatically extract resources local, such as icons
+- Automatically extract the remote resources, such as icons

 ## File Structures